Te Ringa Manaaki means 'Caring Hands' and is the charitable funding arm of NorthAble.

 Complete Application on-line and submit to Te Ringa Manaaki Charitable Trust Sub-Committee for review.

-Application considered by Te Ringa Manaaki Sub-Committee who will send their recommendation on to NorthAble Matapuna Hauora Board of Trustees for approval.
+Application considered by Te Ringa Manaaki Sub-Committee who will send their recommendation on to NorthAble Matapuna Hauora Board of Trustees for their decision.

 Applicant will be notified of the Board of Trustees decision by phone and/or email.